veryshiny/veryshiny/README.md

 - ⚡ Fun fact: ...
 -->

-Here are some of the projects I've worked on.
+Here are some of the projects I've worked on!
+🌸✨